Why Ireland Stands Out

 What Is the Critical Skills Employment Permit?

 The CSEP is a two-year work permit for highly skilled workers in occupations on Ireland's Critical Skills Occupations List.
-After two years, you qualify for Stamp 4 — which gives you the right to work for any employer or be self-employed in Ireland without a permit.
+After 21 months of continuous employment, you qualify for Stamp 4 — which gives you the right to work for any employer or be self-employed in Ireland without a permit.

 After five years of legal residence (including the two on CSEP), you can apply for Irish citizenship — which means an EU passport.